Susan Kare: Legacy

 Susan Kare is considered a pioneer of pixel art and of the graphical user interface, having spent three decades of her career "at the apex of human-machine interaction".

 In co-creating the original Macintosh computer and documentation, she drove the visual language for Apple's pioneering graphical computing.
 Her most recognizable and enduring works at Apple include the world's first proportionally spaced digital font family of the Chicago, Geneva, and Monaco typefaces, and countless icons and interface components such as the Lasso, the Grabber, and the Paint Bucket.
 Chicago is the most prominent user-interface typeface seen in classic Mac OS interfaces from System 1 in 1984 to Mac OS 9 in 1999, and in the first four generations of the iPod interface.
 This cumulative work was key in making the Macintosh one of the most successful and foundational computing platforms of all time.
 Descendants of her groundbreaking 1980s work at Apple are universally seen throughout computing and in print.

 For decades, she seeded this visual language practice throughout the industry via industry giants such as Microsoft Windows, IBM OS/2, Facebook, and Pinterest.

 Her icon portfolio has been featured as physical prints in the National Museum of American History, the Museum of Modern Art (MoMA), the San Francisco Museum of Modern Art, and the New Mexico Museum of Natural History and Science.
+In 2025, MoMA's Paola Antonelli included over a dozen of Kare's icons (some displayed as original drawings on graph paper) alongside the work of Shigetaka Kurita and Milton Glazer in Pirouette: Turning Points in Design, an exhibition featuring "widely recognized design icons [...] highlighting pivotal moments in design history."

-Her work has a cult following, and large print versions of her digital portfolio are sold privately and at MoMA.
+Kare's work has a cult following, and large print versions of her digital portfolio are sold privately and at MoMA.